CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.10 meeting, event and training rooms.md

 ### 1.2 Objective

 The aim of the module is to protect the information that is processed in meeting, event and training rooms, as well as the IT equipment that operates in these rooms.
-In addition, the proper handling of visitors who use appropriate rooms, treated.
+In addition, the proper handling of visitors who use appropriate spaces, treated.

 ### 1.3 Delimitation

 This module considers all technical and non-technical safety aspects for the use of meeting, event and training rooms.
-Detailed recommendations on how to configure and secure the IT systems in these rooms are not covered in this module, which can be found in SYS.2.1 General Client and the OS-specific system building blocks.
+Detailed recommendations on how to configure and secure the IT systems in these rooms are not covered in this module, which can be found in SYS.2.1 General Client and OS-specific system building blocks.
 Other typical for meeting rooms aspects such.
 B. WLAN or video conferencing systems are considered in the building blocks of the layers NET.2 radio networks or NET.4 telecommunications.
 The wiring in these rooms is in the module INF.
 3 Electrotechnical cabling and INF.4 IT cabling considered separately.
 Requirements for fire protection can be found in building block INF.1 General building.

 2 risk situation
 -----------------